Alvania piersmai

 Alvania piersmai is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Description

-The length of the shell attains 1.8 mm, while the width attains 1.1 mm.
+The size of the shell is 1.8 mm in length and 1.1 mm in width.

 The protoconch of the shell has few turns.
-Its apex is smooth and forms 7-8 weaker spirals.
+Its apex is smooth and forms 7–8 weaker spirals.

 Distribution

 This species occurs in the Atlantic Ocean off the Canary Islands.